List of banned video games by country: Philippines

 In 1981, a presidential decree issued by Ferdinand Marcos outlawed the use and distribution of video game consoles, arcade games and pinball machines, deeming them as a "destructive social enemy" and "to the detriment of the public interest".

-While no video games have been banned nationwide since 1986, at least one title, Defense of the Ancients, has been banned in a barangay in Dasmariñas, Cavite following complaints of delinquency issues, and two murder incidents involving youths in the area resulting from brawls in relation to the game.
-The ban, however, only covers internet cafes and does not extend to privately and-individually-owned PCs in private homes.
+Defense of the Ancients, has been banned in a barangay in Dasmariñas, Cavite following complaints of delinquency issues, and two murder incidents involving youths in the area resulting from brawls in relation to the game.
+The ban, however, only covers internet cafes and does not extend to privately-and-individually-owned PCs in private homes.

+The indie sandbox game GoreBox was temporarily banned in June 2026 after one of the suspects of the 2026 Tacloban school shooting was discovered to be an avid player of the game.
+The game is R18 and is noted for depiction of blood and dismemberment.
+On August 26, the Department of Information and Communications Technology (DICT) issued a statement that the ban came after a mutual agreement with the developers and not a unilateral action by the government.

 Qatar

-Qatar banned Roblox on August 13, 2025, due to social media pressure citing concerns about harmful interactions and exploitation risks to minors due to recent controversy and challenges.
-No official statement has been posted by the Qatari government regarding this issue but many users voiced concerns on the Reddit platform.
+In 2001, Sheikh Yusuf al-Qaradawi issued a fatwa banning Pokémon from Qatar on the basis that the game would challenge belief in the Muslim faith.

+On 13 August 2025, Roblox is permanently blocked due to concerns over child safety following online protests for government action.
+Although the application remains available for download on app stores, users cannot progress beyond the home screen, and the web version similarly returns an error.